brunosan/brunosan.eu/_posts/blog/2012-10-29-Running-a-marathon.md

 **Histogram of participation by gender**

-This histogram shows the distribution of Ages, according to gender:
+This histogram shows the distribution of Ages, according to gender (mouse over for tooltips):
 <a href="/media/histo_gender.png"><img src="/media/histo_gender.png" onmouseover="this.src='/media/histo_gender_2.png'" onmouseout="this.src='/media/histo_gender.png'" class="center"  width='75%'/></a>

 Remember this is *not* a random sample of population.
 These are all marathon finishers (A small subset of the population...
 1%??).
 At any age, there is more men than women, except from 25-30.
 Perhaps women are more physically active then.
 After that women decline while male participation increases.
 I wonder if having your first kid is reflected here.
 I can imagine it's hard to train or run when you are pregnant or new mum.
 According to the statistics the [mean age for first kid in the USA](http://www.nationmaster.com/graph/hea_age_of_wom_at_fir_chi-health-age-women-first-childbirth) is 24, so it is plausible that effect shows here.